loicguillois/jquery-duration/README.markdown

-# timeago: a jQuery plugin
+# duration: a jQuery plugin

-Timeago is a jQuery plugin that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "about 1 day ago") from ISO 8601 formatted dates and times embedded in your HTML (à la microformats).
+Duration is a jQuery plugin that makes it easy to convert numerical durations (milliseconds) into a sentence (e.g. "4 minutes" or "1 day").

+It was forked from timeago.jquery.js plugin.

 ## Usage